From graph to Riesz continuity: Applications of Theorem

-If instead a global trivialization of $\H$ is fixed, then one can interchange $\H$ and $\H'$ by passing to the adjoint operators.
+If instead a global trivialization of $\H$ is fixed, then one can pass to the adjoint operators, swapping $\H$ and $\H'$.
 Since the map $A\mapsto A^*$ is both graph and Riesz continuous, it follows from the first part of the proof that there is a global trivialization of $\H'$ taking $\A$ to a Riesz continuous map. \endproof